Best Native Plant Apps for Texas (2026)

 - You want to find and apply for water rebate programs to offset your landscaping costs

-- You want an AI-powered tool that generates a personalized garden plan for your specific yard
+- You want a tool that generates a personalized garden plan for your specific yard

 - You're in Plano, McKinney, Frisco, or Allen with active HOAs